raraz15/automatic_bass_line_transcriber/README.md

 This repository contains an automatic bass line transcriber system that was designed for the Spring 21' Senior Design Project ELEC491 at Koç University, Istanbul / Turkey.

-It estimates the beat positions using madmom, detects a drop by our drop detection algorithm then takes this drop as a chorus section and extracts the bassline using demucs_extra.
+It estimates the beat positions using madmom, detects a drop by our custom drop detection algorithm then takes this drop as a chorus section and extracts the bassline using demucs_extra.

 The isolated chorus bassline, which is locked tightly to the beat grid, is then transcribed using pYIN and is confidence filtered.

-Finally it is adaptively quantized by our quantization algorithm and converted to a midi file where middle C is taken as C4.
+Finally it is adaptively quantized by our custom quantization algorithm and converted to a midi file where middle C is taken as C4.

+The project will be presented at the ISMIR 2021 conference as a Late Breaking Demo (LBD).
+The accepted paper and the poster are included in the documents folder.

 **Installing Dependencies**